Rome.us

 Column of Marcus Aurelius

-The Column of Marcus Aurelius (Colonna di Marco Aurelio) was built in 176 A.D. to celebrate the victories of the emperor and is located in front of Palazzo Chigi.
-It has 42 meters high and there are many reliefs along a spiral column with the bronze statue of Marcus Aurelius on the top of it.
+The Column of Marcus Aurelius (Colonna di Marco Aurelio) was built in 176 A.D. to celebrate the emperor’s victories and is located in front of Palazzo Chigi.
+It has 42 meters high, and there are many reliefs along a spiral column with the bronze statue of Marcus Aurelius on the top.
 However, the statue was destroyed and replaced by the bronze statue of St. Paul in 1589.

 Column of Marcus Aurelius in Rome